vtexdocs/help-center-content/docs/announcements/en/new-events-available-in-the-audit-module.md

 author: 2Gy429C47ie3tL9XUEjeFL
 slug: new-events-available-in-the-audit-module
 legacySlug: new-events-available-in-the-audit-module
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: Audit is making available new events related to the VTEX ID, License manager, and Pricing modules.
+announcementSynopsisEN: 'Audit is making available new events related to the VTEX ID, License manager, and Pricing modules.'
 ---

 [Audit](https://help.vtex.com/en/tutorial/searching-for-events-on-audit--5RXf9WJ5YLFBcS8q8KcxTA) is a module that tracks events happening in your VTEX store, enabling future auditing.
 VTEX has improved Audit, which now tracks a broader range of events.